Hardware

 DC2N version 4 Low Cost

-DC2N4-LC is a low cost alternative to DC2N4 which uses a standard USB Serial connection to a PC.
+DC2N4-LC is a low cost alternative to DC2N4 that uses a standard USB Serial connection to a PC.

 Interested in buying one?
 Check my sales page.